HannesRammer/Dartabase/dartabase_model/README.md

 **Complex find**

-   when you want to find an entry with more than one condition curently you can use
+   when you want to find an entry with more than one condition currently you can use

 	  Future find(String sql, bool resultAsList)